parkermac/LO/pre/river/README.txt

 where [gtag] could be something like "cas6_v3".
 There is no perfect way to name things, but a given collection of rivers is often associated with a specific grid and forcing tag.

 ================================================================================
-* make_river_info.py - rganizes river info from different sources.
+* make_river_info.py - organizes river info from different sources.

 INPUT:
 Information for Sarah Gidding, Ecology, and other places.